scferro/deep_learning_hallway_detection/README.md

 ## Launchfiles

 Use `detect_hallways.launch.xml` to launch the `hallway_detection` node.
-This node subscribes to the `/camera/color/image_raw` topic publihsed by the RealSense camera, and publishes binary segmented images showing safe regions for the robot to travel to on the `/binary_image` topic.
+This node subscribes to the `/camera/color/image_raw` topic publihsed by the RealSense camera and publishes binary segmented images showing safe regions for the robot to travel to on the `/binary_image` topic.